Affordability for Missourians

 Automatic awards for Missouri residents

-Students applying test-optional for admission are reviewed holistically for scholarships.
+Students applying test-optional for admission and do not have official test scores on file are reviewed holistically for scholarships.

 |Missouri Land Grant||100% of unmet need for tuition and fees||For Pell-eligible students||Must submit FAFSA to MU by Jan.
 7. Also available to transfer students.|